Reuben and Rose Mattus built Häagen-Dazs and helped invent the market it lived in.

 Why they still matter

-Reuben and Rose Mattus matter because they helped teach Americans to buy food by category imagination, not just by flavor.
+Reuben and Rose Mattus matter because they helped teach Americans to buy food by category imagination as well as flavor.

 They made luxury ice cream legible.
-They showed that density, ingredient quality, scarcity, and an invented cultural aura could be combined into a product people would treat as a treat for grown-ups, not just a cheap sweet.
+They showed that density, ingredient quality, scarcity, and an invented cultural aura could be combined into a product people would treat as a grown-up indulgence rather than a cheap sweet.
 They also embody a familiar Jewish-American business pattern: immigrant pragmatism turning into category invention once the founders understand both the product and the story around it.

-Reuben made the ice cream worth believing in.
+Reuben made the ice cream credible.
 Rose helped make the belief portable.

 That explains why Häagen-Dazs lasted, and why the Mattuses deserve to be remembered as more than the couple behind a catchy name.